 3. Gunna will have the hottest feature

-“Hottest” meaning most popular.
+“Hottest” meaning some combination of the best and most popular.

 I know the Tyga-Breezy link-up is on this album.
 And there’s Drake, and Juvenile, and Lil Jon’s yellin’ ass.
 But Gunna rips features.

 UPDATE 6/28/2019: It was cool but not crazy, taking the L here.

 4. He will have at least one hit (top-40 song with staying power) from both sides of the double-album Indigo

 Even if we exclude “Undecided” which has already broken the top-40, the variety and weight of his features plus, of course, having dozens of fucking songs, strongly suggests he’ll see chart success with both sides of the album.
 This would be an improvement from Heartbreak where only one song from Disc 2 (“High End,” #82) charted, and well off the mark to be considered a hit.
 Even with Future and Young Thug features, “High End” only stayed on the Hot 100 for two weeks and basically went unheard by the masses.